Physics Procedures and Methods | Scholars Online

 Homework assignments usually consist of mastery exercises for each chapter, broken into manageable sections, and taken and completed on the Moodle.
 You should complete as much of the assigned sections before chat so that you can bring questions to class on any concepts or problems that stump you.
 You may continue to complete the material after the chat date and return to the exercise any time for review.
 You must achieve a minimal passing score on the mastery exercise before you can take the related quiz.

 Each chapter concludes with a quiz on the material covered in the weblectures, chat presentations, mastery exercises, and text.
 You must have completed the mastery exercise successfully before you can take the quiz.
-These quizzes are usually multiple choice or simple computational answers, and similar to those you will see on SAT and AP standard examinations.
+These quizzes are usually multiple choice or simple computational answers, and similar to those you will see on standard examinations.

 Comprehensive exams are given at the end of the semester in biology.
 Unit exams are given at the end of significant work in specific topics in Chemistry and Physics; students also have the option of taking comprehensive exams at the end of the spring semester if they wish to raise their grade.
 Exam dates will be posted at the start of the year in the syllabus, so that students can plan their study and review time.